Reading Assessments in the Reading Playgrounds!

 We are excited to announce several new assessment offerings within our Countdown, Blast, and HD Word Reading Playgrounds:

-The purpose of the BOY Assessment is to help you determine students’ background knowledge in the phonological and phonemic awareness and phonics concepts taught in Countdown, Blast, or HD Word.
+The purpose of the Beginning of Program (BOP) Baseline Assessments is to help you determine students' background knowledge in the phonological and phonemic awareness and phonics concepts taught in Countdown, Blast, or HD Word.
 It will also allow you to anticipate the amount of additional support, if any, your students may need to be successful in your lessons.
 It will take most students between 15 and 30 minutes to complete the assessment and can be done in one sitting or broken up into multiple shorter sessions.
-There is an optional 1:1 Oral Decoding portion of the assessment that allows you to hear your students read words aloud and track their miscues.
+Learn more below, and download a description and directions on how to access the BOP assessments in the Reading Playgrounds.

 What is tested?
 How do my students access it?

-Learn which content is assessed by game to give you insight into your students’ background knowledge at the start of your Countdown instruction.
-Get step-by-step instructions for accessing the assessment and the results and see how the skills assessed align to the Common Core State Standards.
+Learn which content is assessed by the game to give you insight into your students’ background knowledge at the start of your Countdown instruction.
+Get step-by-step instructions for accessing the assessment and the results and see how the skills assessed align with the Common Core State Standards.

 What is tested?
 How do my students access it?

-Learn which content is assessed by game to give you insight into your students’ background knowledge at the start of your Blast instruction.
-Get step-by-step instructions for accessing the assessment and the results and see how the skills assessed align to the Common Core State Standards.
+Learn which content is assessed by the game to give you insight into your students’ background knowledge at the start of your Blast instruction.
+Get step-by-step instructions for accessing the assessment and the results and see how the skills assessed align with the Common Core State Standards.

 What is tested?
 How do my students access it?

-Learn which content is assessed by game to give you insight into your students’ background knowledge at the start of your HD Word instruction.
-Get step-by-step instructions for accessing the assessment and the results and see how the skills assessed align to the Common Core State Standards.
+Learn which content is assessed by the game to give you insight into your students’ background knowledge at the start of your HD Word instruction.
+Get step-by-step instructions for accessing the assessment and the results and see how the skills assessed align with the Common Core State Standards.

 Formative Assessment in the Reading Playgrounds